ovh/docs/pages/web/hosting/ftp_connection/guide.en-ie.md

 ![ftpconnect](images/connect-ftp-step1.png){.thumbnail}

-If you want to create a new FTP/SSH user from the same page click `Create User`{.action} button on the right.
+If you want to create a new FTP/SSH user from the same page, click the `Create User`{.action} button on the right.
-Choose the `User`{.action} and `Root folder`{.action}, then click `Next`{.action}, choose a password for this new account and click `Next`{.action} and click `Confirm`{.action}.
+Choose the `User`{.action} and `Root folder`{.action}, then click `Next`{.action}.
+Choose a password for this new account and click `Next`{.action} then click `Confirm`{.action}.

 With this information, you should be able to find the items you need to log in to the storage space.
 If you are having trouble identifying this information, you can use the table below.
-Please note that some information may not appear, depending on which [OVH Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external} you are using.
+Please note that some information may not appear, depending on which [OVHcloud Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external} you are using.

 - **FTP and SFTP** server: This is the server address that allows you to access your storage space using FTP software via FTP or SFTP protocol.